hannahammonds/Ruby-Class-Exercises/README.md

      the self keyword refers to the entire class by itself<br>

 <em>**Modules</em> -
-    can give commonly used methods to other classes iwth tht need instatntiate/create object
+    can give commonly used methods to other classes when they need instatntiate/create object
      <br>

 ## Part 4